Archive How to Put a Timer on WiFi Router

 A wireless router is a hardware device that allows computers, smartphones, and basically any portable electronic device to have access to the internet.
 The connection is made possible either wirelessly, using radio waves, or directly, with a cable to connect your device.

 The internet is a valuable human achievement.
 So much has been made possible thanks to the internet in recent years.
-So, why would one want to limit their child’s access to it?
+So, why would one want to limit their child’s internet access?
 Well, there are several reasons for that:

 Avoiding Screen Addiction